Hachi1/quicklook/README.md

 ## Configuring and modifying QuickLook ##

 The idea is to provide a user full control over the QuickLook.
 As a stub for this feature, there is a file *config.py*, where you can configure some properties.
 Currently, only steps for plotting meridians and parallels for mother and nested domains can be changed.

+## TO DOs ##

+* Prepare unit tests to maintain consistency in future development:)
+* Enable users to easily access more parameters via *config.py* file
+* INclude *flex-diff* tool for plotting differences between two FLEXPART runs

+If you have any special requirement, please let me know:) The future development of this tool should be user-driven so do not hesitate to raise your queries.